Table of Contents Search for printer HOME

 =>Public opinion

 To the confusion of onlookers, an entirely different prediction about cooling was meanwhile emerging from an entirely different field of science.
 New data on past ice ages showed that they followed a remarkably regular schedule.
 The warmest part of a cycle typically lasted barely ten thousand years, so it seemed likely that the Earth was now past the peak of the current cycle and was scheduled to descend into another glacial epoch.
-(Decades later it was learned that the current cycle is atypical, likely to last a few tens of thousands of years, but nobody at the time could guess that.)
+(Decades later it was learned that the current cycle is atypical and might last considerably longer, but nobody at the time could guess that.)
 In the natural course of things the temperature would fall gradually over the next few thousand years.
 But perhaps human emissions were getting large enough to interfere with the natural process.
 Would greenhouse gases prevent the projected cooling?
 Or would pollution accelerate it?

 <=Climate cycles